Skip to main content

 1. Free Appropriate Public Education (FAPE)

-Every child with a disability in Virginia is entitled to a free, appropriate public education tailored to their individual needs.
-This means:
+Virginia law entitles every child with a disability to a free, appropriate public education built around their individual needs.
+In practice, that means:

 • No cost to parents for special education services